Blackburn South

 Some services may not be performed by your preferred doctor or at your preferred clinic.
 We will confirm this with you before making an appointment.

 Dr Christolyn Raj (she/her) is a Melbourne-trained ophthalmologist.
-One of her subspecialty areas is cataracts and laser-assisted cataract surgery, having worked closely with those who pioneered this technique in Australia during her post-fellowship years.
+One of her subspecialty areas is refractive cataract and laser-assisted cataract surgery; she worked closely with those who pioneered this technique in Australia during her post-fellowship years.

 Dr Raj is also highly experienced in the treatment of retinal disease including age-related maculopathy, diabetes and retinal vein occlusion.
 She has established herself as a key figure in the field of retinal medicine, with several years of active research to her name, particularly in the area of diabetes.
 Her current research affiliation within the University of Melbourne is looking into novel therapies for the early treatment of diabetic maculopathy.
 Dr Raj has also established an eye injection clinic at Vision Eye Institute Blackburn South.